Teremanphius/HexUni.Dev/README.md

 And no this is not skidded because <strong>I'm willing to give credit</strong>.

 Furthermore I might not be upkeeping this hub so you know.

+List bugs in issues and also if you execute twice something may not work due to my ass coding.